Eslicdm/service-app/ServiceApp.md

 **Current:**

-* integrate all servies to eureka and test the gateway
+* hide api keys angular
+* create one login page
+* /member configure the cors
 * configure OTel and Datadog
 * remove the css and use Tailwind4
 * change reative gateway to use virtual threads